aws-samples/network-access-analyzer-multi-account-analysis/README.md

 Bash scripting was used to automate the provisioning and analysis of Network Access Analyzer scopes across multiple AWS accounts in parallel.

 The default design of the script is to deploy a single common Network Access Analyzer scope across all AWS accounts and specified regions to identify all permitted data paths originating from the Internet (IGW) to an ENI (Elastic Network Interface).
-The findings are then processed via a Python script, data extracted to build a consolidated CSV file, and findings uploaded to a provisioned S3 bucket.
+The findings are then processed via a Python script, data extracted, and then a consolidated CSV file is created and uploaded to a provisioned S3 bucket, and/or import into Security Hub.

-Once findings are reviewed, intended findings can be excluded from future CSV output by adding them to the naa-exclusions.csv file and unintended findings remediated.
+Once findings are reviewed, intended findings can be excluded from future finding output by adding them to the naa-exclusions.csv file and unintended findings remediated.

 ## **Videos**